 - Distracted by damage from a non-player source

 The additional damage from a stab attempt varies based on the target's status effect, the weapon you make the attack with, your skill with the weapon, and your Stealth skill.
-The enemy's status effect and your weapon are the largest factors, determining which Tier of stabbing damage you'll inflict:
+The stab tier and your weapon are the largest factors.

-- Stabbing attacks against creatures that are sleeping, paralyzed, or petrified are top-tier stabs, the most effective kind.
+- Stabbing attacks against creatures that are sleeping, paralyzed, or petrified are high-tier stabs.

 - All other stabbing attacks are low-tier.

-Short blades are the most effective weapon for stabbing.
-Felid claws and weapons wielded while wearing the hood of the Assassin are considered equivalent to short blades for purposes of stabbing damage.
+Short Blades are the most effective weapon for stabbing.
+Felid claws, or any melee attack when wearing the hood of the Assassin, are considered equivalent to Short Blades for purposes of stabbing damage.
+All other stabs are identical.

-The table below details the total damage multiplier from your skills, tier, and weapon type:
+The stab bonus is a multiplier of damage before AC is applied.
+The table below details the damage multiplier from your skills, tier, and weapon type:

 |Stealth/Weapon skill average||Short Blades||Others|